-Nine wounded in Denver mass shooting after Nuggets win and suspect taken into custody, police say
+10 wounded in Denver mass shooting after Nuggets win and suspect taken into custody, police say

 Trending News

-Police were interviewing witnesses and Schepman described the ongoing investigation “expansive.”
+Police were interviewing witnesses and Schepman described the ongoing investigation as “expansive.”

 More News